Habdi018/Toxic-MultiOutputClassifier/README.md

 ## Data Preparation
 In data_preparation file, I read the train data and further split it into train and validation set.

-## NLP
+## Preprocess

-The NLP.py file is used for preprocessing the data after it is read.
+The preprocess.py file is used for preprocessing the data after it is read.
 There are four tokenizers in this file: nltk, spacy, keras and transformers.

+## Data Analysis
+In data_analysis.py, the number of comments and top tokens (based on tfidf values) are calculated for each label.

 ## Classifiers
 I trained two sets of classifiers in this project.
-- ML.py -> The first set includes two ensemble-based classifiers (Random Forest and XGboost), an instance-based classifier (support vector machine), a regression-based classifier (logistic regression).
+- train_sklearn.py -> The first set includes two ensemble-based classifiers (Random Forest and XGboost), an instance-based classifier (support vector machine), a regression-based classifier (logistic regression).
 This set also includes the stacked classifier of random forest and support vecotr machine.
-- NN.py -> The second set contains two neural classification models: CNN (convolutional neural network) and BiLSTM (bidirectional long short-term memory).
+- train_keras.py -> The second set contains two neural classification models: CNN (convolutional neural network) and BiLSTM (bidirectional long short-term memory).

 ## Main
 In the main file, the whole program is compiled.
 After being compile, a prompt is appeared.
 By entering a comment in the prompt, the comment is classified.